Nicolasshang/Latin-Honors-Project/README.md

 # Latin-Honors-Project

 A quick thing we dececided to do for a school project.
-Yes I know, some of this code is stolen but shhhh we have a deadline to meet.

 Anyways, this project uses spaCy and the CLTK (Classical Language Toolkit), which is developed by the authors of this publication (https://aclanthology.org/2021.acl-demo.3):